halperta/halperta.github.io/docs/categories/editing.md

 Since 2009, I have been partnering with non-fiction and academic writers to transform big ideas into publishable manuscripts.

 I work with visionary non-fiction writers (like you!), including current and former academics and career professionals.
-I primarily worked with people in the humanities, social sciences, psychology, business, and journalism.
+I have worked with people in the humanities, social sciences, psychology, business, and journalism.
 I have worked on academic projects published with university presses as well as general-audience books published in the mainstream press.
 Ask me about the time I worked on a New York Times best seller.

 You might want to work with me if you are:
 * Attempting a book-length project for the first time and unsure how to begin